Watch Collecting

 Where these pieces actually trade

-The major auction houses — Phillips, Christie's, Sotheby's, Antiquorum — handle the upper end of museum-grade collecting at their major sales.
-Phillips' Geneva and New York watch sales, Christie's Hong Kong and Geneva sales, and Sotheby's New York and Geneva sales clear the bulk of museum-grade pieces moving through the auction market.
-Lots come pre-authenticated and condition-reported; estimates are reliable indicators.
+The major auction houses handle the upper end of museum-grade collecting at their major sales.
+Phillips, Christie's, Sotheby's and Antiquorum's Geneva and New York watch sales clear the bulk of museum-grade pieces moving through the auction market.
+Lots come pre-authenticated and condition-reported; the pre-sale estimates are reliable indicators.

-Specialist dealers operating at the museum-grade tier — Eric Ku for vintage Rolex, A Collected Man for high-end independents, the various established Vallée de Joux specialists for vintage Patek and other trinity work, the various Japanese specialist dealers for vintage Seiko at the highest tier — provide the private-sale layer of museum-grade trading.
-These transactions tend to happen quietly without auction-room visibility.
+Specialist dealers operating at the museum-grade tier provide the private-sale layer of museum-grade trading.
+Eric Ku for vintage Rolex, A Collected Man for high-end independents, the established Vallée de Joux specialists for vintage Patek and other trinity work, the various Japanese specialist dealers for vintage Seiko at the highest tier: these transactions tend to happen quietly without auction-room visibility.

 What collectors at this tier actually do